Modal Abstractions for Virtualizing Memory Addresses: Program Logic for Location Virtualization

-So far, we have introduced logical abstractions for a single address space.
-However, virtual memory management implementations typically handle more than one address-space, and doing this requires assertions which talk about other address spaces, and means to switch address spaces.
+Real VMMs must handle more than one address space.
+Doing so requires a way to talk about other address spaces, and means to switch address spaces.

-Figure \ref{fig:modaldef} gives the definition of our modal operator for asserting truth of a modal (address-space-contingent) assertion \emph{in another address space}, which we call the \emph{other-space} modality.
-The definition itself is not particularly surprising --- as our modal assertions are semantically predicates on a page table root (physical) address, the assertion $[r](P)$ is a modal assertion which ignores the (implicit) current page table root, and evaluates the truth of $P$ as if $r$ were the page table root.
-This simple definition is what we need in order for assertions in one address space to talk about assertions in another.
+Figure \ref{fig:modaldef} gives the definition of our modal operator for asserting the truth of a modal (address-space-contingent) assertion \emph{in another address space}, which we call the \emph{other-space} modality.
+The definition itself is not particularly surprising --- as our modal assertions are semantically predicates on a page table root (physical) address, the assertion $[r](P)$ is a modal assertion that ignores the (implicit) current page table root, and evaluates the truth of $P$ as if $r$ were the page table root.
+The novelty here is not in the details of the definition, but in recognizing that this is the right way to deal with multiple address spaces, and working out how to support interaction of multiple address spaces (discussed in the next section).
+The modal assertions, together with the other-space modality, mean we can give generic definitions of data structure assertions (e.g., linked lists, etc.) which do not need to track information about their own address space.
+In fact, \emph{only} assertions that explicitly deal with multiple address spaces need to mention address spaces at all (via the other-space modality).

-The inspiration for this assertion comes from hybrid logic~\cite{blackburn1995hybrid,areces2001hybrid,goranko1996hierarchies,gargov1993modal}, which as mentioned earlier uses as modalities the names of worlds in a Kripke model to state that an assertion is true in that specific world.
-Conceptually the address space rooted at some physical address (intended as the start of an L4 table) is a distinct world, and it makes sense to name it by referring to the root of the supporting page table structure.
-However, rather than explicitly building a Kripke model for our assertions, we inherit them by lifting the model of our ambient logic, Iris.

-This assertion is also useful in proofs: we can prove that this modality follows certain useful laws, and that it interacts with a class of assertions which are true regardless of which address space they are evaluated in.
-The other-space modality distributes over the various separation logic connectives, and follows the rule of consequence.
-We also define a class of \textsf{vProp}s we call \textsf{Fact}s, which are those assertions which ignore their address space entirely.
-Physical points-tos and register value assertions, when treated as \textsf{vProp}s, are \textsf{Fact}s. \textsf{Fact}s can move in and out of other-space modalities freely.
+We can prove that this modality follows certain basic laws, showing that its truth is independent of the address space in which it is considered, that it distributes over various logical connectives, and that it follows the rule of consequence.
+We call \textsf{vProp} assertions whose truth is independent of the current address space \textsf{Fact}s; these include other-space assertions, physical memory points-tos, and register assertions. \textsf{Fact}s can freely move in and out of other address space modalities. \looseness=-1